(Redirected from Chih-Sheng Lin)

 - Height 6' 0", Weight 210 lb.

-Chih-Sheng Lin has been a top infielder in the Chinese Professional Baseball League.
+Ngayaw Ake (formerly known as Chih-Sheng Lin before switching to his aboriginal name rather than his Chinese one) has been a top infielder and record-setter in the Chinese Professional Baseball League.
 He is the cousin of Tai-Chi Kuo and Tai-Yong Kuo.
-He has won four home run titles, one RBI title, one stolen base title and one MVP (through 2016).
+He has won four home run titles, one RBI title, one stolen base title and one MVP.